Tracking system: Attendance management

 Location-based services (LBS) utilise a combination of A-GPS, newer GPS and cellular locating technology that is derived from the telematics and telecom world.
 Line of sight is not necessarily required for a location fix.
 This is a significant advantage in certain applications since a GPS signal can still be lost indoors.
 As such, A-GPS enabled cell phones and PDAs can be located indoors and the handset may be tracked more precisely.
 This enables non-vehicle centric applications and can bridge the indoor location gap, typically the domain of RFID and Real-time locating system (RTLS) systems, with an off the shelf cellular device.

-Currently, A-GPS enabled handsets are still highly dependent on the LBS carrier system, so handset device choice and application requirements are still not apparent.
-Enterprise system integrators need the skills and knowledge to correctly choose the pieces that will fit the application and geography.
+Currently, A-GPS enabled handsets are still highly dependent on the LBS carrier system, so handset selection and application requirements are still not apparent.
+Enterprise system integrators require the skills and knowledge to correctly choose the pieces that will fit the application and geography.